BushRobotics/replay.h/readme.md

 ```
 ### Saving a replay
 Just call `write_replay(replay, filename)`.
-If you're using an SD card in your VEX brain, the filename should start with `/usd/`
+If you're using an SD card in your VEX brain, the filename should start with `/usd/`.
+If you've allocated more memory than the length of your replay, all you have to do is mark the last step you want as last, and when it is saved, **everything after the first step where `replay[i].last == 1` will be removed**

 ### Replaying a replay
 First, load the replay.